 Unmarried couples often refer to themselves as having a common law marriage, however it is extremely important to know that in England and Wales, common law marriages are a myth.
 Unmarried couples do not have the same rights and protection as married couples.

 At Barnes Clark Family Law, we specialise in dealing with issues following the breakdown of your relationship and provide up to date expertise to guide you to a resolution.
+Read more about legal advice for unmarried couples.

 Which area of law governs separation for unmarried couples?